moss-l/bhs-js-testing/boolean-simplification.md

-However despite our intuitive familiarity with practical Boolean logic (I eat when I’m hungry and have food) when it comes time to render these statements in code using boolean values, it’s easy to get lost in a maze of true/false branches and write something that seems quite complex for a relatively simple question such as, can I sleep in today?
+However despite our intuitive familiarity with practical Boolean logic (I eat when I’m hungry and have food) when it comes time to render these statements in code using Boolean values, it’s easy to get lost in a maze of true/false branches and write something that seems quite complex for a relatively simple question such as, can I sleep in today?

-Luckily there are a few simple techniques for simplifying boolean expressions, similar to the way we simplify mathematical expressions.
+Luckily there are a few simple techniques for simplifying Boolean expressions, similar to the way we simplify mathematical expressions.

 To illustrate them, lets take a look at one way to implement the